WOI Guides

 Candlesticks for Structure — Reading Acceptance and Rejection

-How traders use candlesticks to interpret acceptance, rejection and pressure at key zones.
+How traders use candlesticks to read acceptance, rejection and structural context instead of memorizing endless pattern names.

 Candlesticks for Structure — Reading Acceptance and Rejection